lbogaardt/airbnb/index.md

 # Check-In and -Out (!)

 I will meet you at my apartment to hand over the keys for the check-in.
+Simply ring the bell at number 8.
 On the day of check-out, you can stay in the apartment until around 14:00.
 Let me know if you need to stay longer.
-When you leave, please put the keys in my mailbox number 8.
+When you leave, please throw the keys in my mailbox.

 ![Mailbox](./images/Mailbox.jpg)